g3rv4/g3rv4.com/_posts/2019-11-25-azure-pipelines-auto-privisioning-agents.md

 It also makes it impossible to run the release steps as they were on a particular release.
 If you know that release P works, you can't just reapply it.
 You also need to modify the version of the release scripts that get pulled to match what it was when release P was run.

 I guess this is the thing I liked the least about the whole experience, and [it seems like I'm not alone](https://github.com/MicrosoftDocs/vsts-docs/issues/4486).

+## Last words

+This is my first attempt into solving this... it's all very rough, so if you have ideas on how to make it better (or reduce the custom tooling), let me know!
+I'd love to improve it and learn better ways of provisioning / deprovisioning agents.

 ## Resources